Ferrari F40: Power, torque, and suspension

 The suspension setup was similar to the GTO's double wishbone setup, though many parts were upgraded and settings were changed; the unusually low ground clearance prompted Ferrari to include the ability to raise the vehicle's ground clearance when necessary for later cars via hydraulic lift chambers in the front dampers.

 Body and interior

 The body was an entirely new design by Pininfarina featuring panels made of Kevlar, carbon fibre, and aluminium for strength and low weight, and intense aerodynamic testing employed.
 Weight was further minimised through the use of a polycarbonate plastic windshield and windows.
 The cars did have moderate air conditioning but had no sound system, door handles, glove box, leather trim, carpets, or door panels.
-The first 50 cars produced had sliding Lexan windows, while later cars were fitted with wind-down windows.
+The first fifty cars produced had sliding Lexan windows, while later cars were fitted with wind-down windows.

-All cars technically left the factory in "Rosso Corsa" colour and left-hand drive.
+All cars left the factory in "Rosso Corsa" colour and left-hand drive.
 At least seven cars were modified and delivered to the Sultan of Brunei in right-hand drive.
-The Sultan employed Pininfarina's prototype manager Paolo Garella to make modifications to the cars (colour, power, interior comforts).
+The Sultan employed Pininfarina's prototype manager Paolo Garella to make modifications to the car's colour, power, and interior comforts.